maulikt04/Energy-Consumption-Prediction-by-using-Machine-learning-Techaniques/README.md

 ### Acknowledgement:
 All the big work of data collection has been done by the UK power networks for the smart meter data.The details related at the acorn group are provided by the CACI.
 The weather data are from darksky.

+### Learning based methods:
+1) Supervised Learning
+2) Unsupervised Learning
+3) Reinforcement Learning

+### Road Map of project:
+1) Data geathering with different multiple files (In our case we have 111 files of daily_dataset_csv and 1 weather_daily_dark_sky)
+2) Data Cleaning like remove unnecessary columns, change datatype, date-time extraction, Various kind of suitable encoding methods, use various pandas joins which helpful to merge two different dataframes etc.
+3) Feature Scaling and feature selection with help of correlation study.
+4) After finish the data pre processing, we can try various machine learning models according to case of learning based methods.
+5) Model Validation with help of various method, check and defind suitable model with valid model validation
+6) Determine the various parameters like model accuracy, Errors, Matrix etc.